kajsataipale/Cyberlink/README.md

 ## How to start
 * Clone the repository to your local drive
-* Set up MAMP or something similar and set the root directory *
+* Set up MAMP or something similar and set the root directory to the downloaded file
+* All done!

-## Criterias
+## Features
 * As a user I should be able to create an account.

 * As a user I should be able to login.